Rhina ancylostoma

-Rhina ancylostoma, the bowmouth guitarfish, shark ray or mud skate, is a species of ray and a member of the family Rhinidae.
+Rhina ancylostoma, also known as the bowmouth guitarfish, shark ray or mud skate, is a species of ray and a member of the family Rhinidae.
 Its evolutionary affinities are not fully resolved, though it may be related to true guitarfishes and skates.
 This rare species occurs widely in the tropical coastal waters of the western Indo-Pacific, at depths of up to 90 m.
 Highly distinctive in appearance, Rhina ancylostoma has a wide and thick body with a rounded snout and large shark-like dorsal and tail fins.
 Its mouth forms a W-shaped undulating line, and there are multiple thorny ridges over its head and back.
 It has a dorsal color pattern of many white spots over a bluish gray to brown background, with a pair of prominent black markings over the pectoral fins.
 This large species can reach a length of 2.7 m and weight of 135 kg.

-Usually found near the sea floor, Rhina ancylostoma prefers sandy or muddy areas near underwater structures.
+Usually found near the sea floor, the bowmouth guitarfish prefers sandy or muddy areas near underwater structures.
 It is a strong-swimming predator of bony fishes, crustaceans, and molluscs.
 This species gives live birth to litters of two to eleven pups, which are nourished during gestation by yolk.
-The International Union for Conservation of Nature (IUCN) has assessed Rhina ancylostoma as Vulnerable because it is widely caught by artisanal and commercial fisheries for its valuable fins and meat.
+The International Union for Conservation of Nature (IUCN) has assessed Rhina ancylostoma as Critically Endangered because it is widely caught by artisanal and commercial fisheries for its valuable fins and meat.
 It is viewed as a nuisance by trawlers, however, because its bulk and thorny skin cause it to damage netted catches.
 Habitat degradation and destruction pose an additional, significant challenge to this ray's survival.
-Rhina ancylostoma adapts well to captivity and is displayed in public aquariums.
+The bowmouth guitarfish adapts well to captivity and is displayed in public aquariums.